Get some of the same excitement and attention for your own company

 While it’s great to actually take home an award, don’t discount all the work that your team has done on a campaign just because you didn’t end up on top.
 Congratulate your team, capitalize on any gains you did make and get ready for the next project.
 With help from your PR firm, you can get the right tools to measure all of your successes and repackage information that you can use again and again.

 Let Axia Public Relations get your company Oscar-ready.
 We use strategic, creative campaigns to enhance your brand and improve your profitability.
-For more information, contact us now or download our free e-book Maximizing Your Public Relations Investment.
+For more information, contact us now or download our e-book Maximizing Your Public Relations Investment.

 Lisa Goldsberry is a blogger for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business and technology PR.
 Lisa has worked for Axia since December 2013.
 Learn more about Lisa Goldsberry.
 Connect with Axia on Twitter @axiapr or tell us what you think in the comments below.